whitneylosinski/surfs_up/README.md

  2. **High Temperature** - The high temperature in June (85°F) is 2° warmer than the high temperature in December (83°F).
 The similarity in these values suggests that the weather doesn't change significantly in Oahu between June and December.
 Again, based on the high temperatures, it appears the shop could be sustainable year-round.

  3. **Low Temperature** - The low temperature in June (64°F) is 8° warmer that the low temperature in December (56°F).
 The low temperatures for December may be enough to deter customers from surfing or eating ice cream, but again, a second study would need to be done to determine the ideal surfing and ice cream eating temperatures for customers.
-Also, although the low temperatures could be a cause for concern, the average temperature for December suggests that cold days below 60°F are rare.
+Also, although the low temperatures could be a cause for concern, the average temperature for December suggests that cold days below 60°F are less common.

 ## Summary
 The results of the analysis show that Surf's Up! surf and ice cream shop could be a sustainable year-round business in Oahu in regards to temperature.
-The data shows that Oahu in June has an average temperature of 75°F with a high of 85°F and a low of 64°F.  The temperature in December is slightly cooler with an average of 71°F, a high of 83°F and a low of 56°F.  Although the low for December is quite a bit colder than June, the average December temperature is only 4° cooler and still likely to be within ideal surfing and ice cream eating temperatures for customers.
+Although the low for December is quite a bit colder than June, the average December temperature is only 4° cooler and still likely to be within ideal surfing and ice cream eating temperatures for customers.

 To look a bit deeper into the sustainability of the shop year-round, a study could be done asking customers what temperatures they prefer for surfing and eating ice cream.
 It would also be smart to compare the precipitation in June versus that in December.
 Since people don't typically surf or eat ice cream as much if it's raining, precipitation could play an important part in the success of the shop as well.
 The two additional queries for the low, high and average precipitation in June and the low, high and average precipitation in December are shown below.